prologin/sadm/docs/source/containers.rst

 ``host0``. ``systemd-networkd`` provides a default configuration (``80-container-host0.network``) file that enable DHCP on them.
-With the NAT rule managed by ``systemd-networkd`` and that, the internet will be accessible out-of-the-box in the conatiners.
+With the NAT rule managed by ``systemd-networkd`` and that, the internet will be accessible out-of-the-box in the containers.
 The only remaining configuration to do being the DNS resolver (``/etc/resolv.conf``).

 Setting up gw manually